chanzuckerberg/cellxgene-census/.github/ISSUE_TEMPLATE/feature-request.md

 ## Impact

-Provide your assesment of the impact the current state has on your work.
+Provide your assessment of the impact the current state has on your work.
 _e.g.
 I found and ad-hoc solution but incorporating it into the code base adds significant value [...]_

 ## Ideal behavior